raceychan/lihil/docs/tutorials.md

 - init at middleware

-plugin can be initialized and injected into middleware, middleware can be bind to differernt route, for example `Throttle`
+plugin can be initialized and injected into middleware, middleware can be bind to different route, for example `Throttle`

 ```python
 # pseudo code